-Flush the distribution system.
+Flush the distribution system and exercise and check fire hydrant valves.
 You should flush the entire system in one direction, outward from plant or storage facility, at least once a year, depending on the quality of your source water.
 Systems with excessive iron or manganese that do not treat to remove these minerals may need to flush as often as monthly.
 Flushing clears any sediment in the lines.
+During the flushing, check the operation of the fire hydrant valves and observe the color of the water.
+Continue flushing until the water is clear.
+When operating a dry-barrel hydrant, you must close it completely so that the drain will open completely.
+Otherwise, water remaining in the hydrant could freeze and damage the hydrant.
+Make sure that any open hydrants are flushing away from private property.
 Use a logbook to track when you completed flushing.